My keyboard building history

 However, there were still some great projects published on this platform, buried under the immense heap of sh!t.
 So I've started to collect the valuable posts, which culminated in launching the Keyboard Builders' Digest, a weekly magazine dedicated to the real builders and posts contributing to the common knowledge of the community.

-This project requires a lot of development and stills keeps me occupied.
+This project requires a lot of development and still keeps me occupied.
 I learn a lot during curating this magazine.

 Nowadays I still build keyboards occasionally, mostly for myself, with slight modifications of my very first design.